 The accompanying images in the posts are created by ‘wiping’ humans from stock imagery.
 Using a machine learning tool that arbitrarily fills the emptiness from the surrounding information, self-playing violins, walking umbrellas and flying skateboards show common urban landscapes but detached from the human presence.

 As the project progressed, the figures appeared only partially erased – bodies disconnected from their heads, faces lacking expression without eyes.
 Connecting human agency’s removal language’s with the letter E’s devoid, the digital performance meant to culminate in loss.
 Once the story is complete, it will be deleted forever.
 As Mustatea remarks: I feel like the loss built into the bones and marrow of this piece mirror a real-life sense of loss.
 It is also a way of engaging with the most ephemeral qualities of live performance – of recreating aspects of that ephemerality in digital form.

 Coming from a background in theoretical mathematics, Kat Mustatea has always been interested in language’s musicality.
-The way verse carries both meaning as grammatical English, but also musicality and rhythm.
-The sparks and pyrotechnics of hitting both a rhyme and a cadence in a sentence, Mustatea explained about her main influences.
+The way verse carries both meanings as grammatical English and musicality and rhythm.
+The sparks and pyrotechnics of hitting both a rhyme and a cadence in a sentence, Mustatea explained her main influences.

-Embracing its hybrid nature across literature, technology and social media, VOIDOPOLIS won the 2020 Arts & Letters ‘Unclassifiable’ Prize for Literature, given to works that blur, blend, erase, or obliterate genre and other labels.
+Embracing its hybrid nature across literature, technology and social media, VOIDOPOLIS won the 2020 Arts & Letters ‘Unclassifiable’ Prize for Literature for works that blur, blend, erase, or obliterate genre and other labels.
 The project was also awarded a literature grant for New York-based writers from the Cafe Royal Cultural Foundation.
-What’s more, VOIDOPOLIS was part of Ars Electronica + The Grid: Exposure Festival this year in the form of an Instagram takeover of Codame ART+TECH.
+What’s more, VOIDOPOLIS was part of Ars Electronica + The Grid: Exposure Festival this year as an Instagram takeover of Codame ART+TECH.